Simple API Integration

 4. Blockchain-Verified API Integrity

-Immutable API call verification through blockchain:
+Immutable API identifies verification through blockchain:

 solidity

-// Smart contract for API call verification
+// Smart contract for API identify verification

 contract APIIntegrityVerifier {